 This recipe was submitted by the creator of Meatshop101.
 This site takes it step further by educating consumers about meat, including many tips on leaner, organic and grass fed cuts.
 Check out his new forum meatshop101 and his Facebook page.

-- 1 standing rib roast of beef (about 6 1/2 pounds), fat trimmed to 1/8” or less, grass fed preferably
+- 6 pounds beef ribeye fat trimmed to 1/8 inch or less, grass fed preferably

 - 1 1/2 cups red wine add additional cup if making aus jus

 - 1/2 cup beef stock low sodium, plus 2 more cups if making au jus, optional

 - Preheat oven to 450 degrees F.

 - Separate the bulbs of roasted garlic into cloves and squeeze the peels to extract the roasted garlic.
 Then move the garlic to a small bowl and mash with the back of a fork until mostly smooth.
 Add 1 teaspoon salt, 1/2 teaspoon pepper, the rosemary and thyme, and stir until moderately blended.
 Rub the mixture evenly so that it adheres to the top and sides of the roast.